weaviate/weaviate-io/developers/weaviate/concepts/search/vector-search.md

 ## Overview

 Vector search is a similarity-based search using vector embeddings, or vectors.
+Vector search also referred to as "semantic search" due to its ability to find semantically similar objects.

 A vector search compares [vectors of the stored objects](#object-vectors) against the [query vector(s)](#query-vectors) to find the closest matches, before returning the top `n` results.